 Qt is a great cross-platform development toolkit.
 Very powerful and much easier to use than C++.
 Bindings available for many scripting languages.
-At work we wrote a sizable GUI app in Qt on Windows.
-"Porting" to Linux and Mac OS X only took changing very few lines to get the different compilers on the different platforms to do the same work - less than an hour and we were running on all three OS-es with full desktop integration (menubar/taskbar applet icons working correctly - in the menubar on OS X and near the clock on Win/Lin).
+For a sizable GUI app written in Qt on Windows, "porting" to Linux and Mac OS X only takes changing very few lines to get the different compilers on the different platforms to do the same work - less than an hour and you're running on all three OS-es with full desktop integration (menubar/taskbar applet icons working correctly - in the menubar on OS X and near the clock on Win/Lin).

 Ranked in these QuestionsQuestion Ranking

 Professional, thorough documentation with examples, available either in a web browser or in the stand-alone desktop client called assistant.

 Linux, BSD, Android, iOS, Windows, Mac, Blackberry ...
 Qt has 'em all.

 Pro Global community